Nevenall/sufficient-reason/Stories/01 Start of Things.md

 Say you are working to influence someone with mind magick.
 You roll and reality rolls to counter you.
 It could be that you have to overcome both reality and the resistance of others.
 Maybe you can affect sleepers all you want.
 Maybe they just add a die to reality.

-What about targetting other will workers?
+What about targeting other will workers?
 Maybe they get their arete and their avatar?
 By default.
 If they are taking efforts to perform countermagick then they can use some spheres and mundane traits.
 That makes sense.